Zoey Deutch & Netflix Are Getting Serious

 According to Variety, the star of Netflix's workplace romantic comedy Set It Up has a new series regular gig on a streaming show.
 Per the report, Deutch has joined the cast of Netflix's The Politician, an upcoming Ryan Murphy-created musical dramedy starring Pitch Perfect's Ben Platt.

-Deutch's new role in the highly-anticipated series marks her first major TV gig since 2011's short-lived series Ringer.
-Previously, Deutch appeared on shows like her mum Lea Thompson's series Switched at Birth and The Suite Life on Deck.
+Deutch's new role in the highly-anticipated series marks her first major TV gig since 2011's short-lived CW series Ringer.
+Previously, Deutch appeared on shows like mom Lea Thompson's Freeform series Switched at Birth and The Suite Life on Deck.

 Deutch's blend of heart and snark recently endeared audiences to her in films like dark comedy Flower and The Year of Spectacular Men, the latter of which she co-produced.
 It was only a matter of time before she was granted a part in Murphy's ($300 million dollar) Netflix deal, especially since Deutch has proved she's capable of getting in everyone's Netflix queue.
 (Did anyone not watch Set It Up?
 Because I watched it... a lot.)